rupeshjajedy-jpg/my-work/README.md

 # THIS IS MY PRACTICE LEARNING
-in this repository i am making a decision treee and one heart attack machine learning related project
+in this repository i show my practice codes and little bit projects